ovh/docs/pages/cloud/private-cloud/nsx-03-configure-dhcp-onsegment/guide.en-gb.md

 >

-## Prérequis
+## Requirements

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- Having **NSX-T** deployed with two overlay and VLAN segments configured in your NSX-T configuration, you can use this guide [Segment management in NSX-T](https://docs.ovh.com/gb/en/private-cloud/nsx-t-segment-management).
+- Having **NSX** deployed with two overlay and VLAN segments configured in your NSX configuration, you can use this guide [Segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management).

 ## Instructions